 Driver training standards in Mexico are not exactly top notch, so drive defensively.

-Mexican law states that the owner of a foreign (US) registered car must be driving or IN the car at all times, otherwise it will be confiscated. almost 6 years ago
+Mexican law states that the owner of a foreign (US) registered car must be driving or IN the car at all times, otherwise it will be confiscated. about 6 years ago

 I've just heard from Bill Bell, who with his wife Dorothy runs the Mexico trip planner and road log www.ontheroadin.com.
 They've done thousands of miles in their RV all over Mexico.
 Bill's been very helpful, here's what he says about the Siglo XXI: